martijnversluis/JsSuffixTrie/README.markdown

 ####each(callback)

 Calls the specified callback for each item in the trie.
+Returns the size of the trie.

 _example:_